Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Simulation-based Analysis and Practical Setting Demonstration

 \subsubsection{Wave Speed ($w$)}

-Although it is difficult to determine the specific speed of an upcoming wave using a single stationary roadside detector, it can be reasonably assumed to be prior knowledge in practice for the following two reasons.
-First, global empirical data have shown that wave speeds typically range from -20 to -10 km/h, indicating a relatively narrow range.
-Second, based on over one year of time-space diagrams of trajectories provided by the I-24 MOTION dataset \cite{JI2025105313}, it is safe to assume that waves occurring at the same locations travel at the same or very similar speeds.
-Therefore, wave speed can be treated as prior knowledge.
+Although it is difficult to determine the specific speed of an upcoming wave using a single stationary roadside detector, it can be reasonably treated as prior knowledge in practice for the following two reasons.
+First, global empirical studies have shown that wave speeds typically range from -20 to -10 km/h, indicating a relatively narrow range.
+Second, based on over one year of time-space trajectory data from the I-24 MOTION dataset \cite{JI2025105313}, it can be observed that waves occurring at the same locations tend to propagate at similar speeds.
+Therefore, the wave speed can be treated as prior knowledge.

-Here, from the simulation, we set the wave speed to $w$ = -15 km/h.
+In the simulation, we set the wave speed to $w = -15$ km/h.